aleshaleksey/fansys23/05-skills.md

 Any entity whose body fits a suit of armour can wear the armour.
 As such it will get the normal benefit to the hit threshold.

 - When an entity dons or doffs an armour it is not proficient with, it takes twice as long to don and doff the armour as normal.
-- While an entity is wearing an armour it is not proficient with it takes a -5 penalty to all [DEX] and [STR] based rolls it makes.
+- While an entity is wearing an armour it is not proficient with:
+  - If it is a medium or heavy armour: It takes a -5 penalty to all [DEX] and [STR] based rolls it makes.
+  - If it is a light armour: It takes a -2 penalty and gains only half of the armour bonus (rounded down). to HiT.

 Armour and its properties are further discussed in the "[Weapons and Armour Section](11-weapons-armour.md)".